Particular/docs.particular.net/monitoring/metrics/performance-counters-additional.include.md

 **Added in:** Version 4

-The current number of failed processed messages by the transport per second.
+The current number of messages per second that the transport failed to process.

 ### Configuration